House of Commons staff guidance on handling requests for information

 All written requests for information received by the House are FOI (or EIR) requests, not just the ones marked as such.
 Many teams across the House, such as committee offices, information teams, enquiry teams, etc., may receive these requests.

-The majority of these requests involve information which is routinely provided and are should be treated as business as usual (BAU).
+The majority of these requests involve information which is routinely provided and should be treated as business as usual (BAU).
 However, if you receive a request for information which is NOT BAU, you must inform the IRIS Service as soon as possible.

 FOI or Business as Usual?